-This is far from a comprehensive list of the foundations in the arts serving Toronto and Ontario.
+This is far from a comprehensive list of the foundations in the arts serving Toronto, Ontario, and national interests.

 |Foundation Name||Description||Funds Individuals||Funds Non-profits||Funds Charities||Link to website|